 My journey to running my own creative business started in the digital team at Ministry of Sound before taking me to the content and editorial teams at Urban Outfitters and MADE.COM.

 While I had some amazing experiences and learned a lot over the years working for bigger brands, I always felt like there was something missing.
-I didn't ever plan to work for myself or even to become a photographer, but I'm so glad I'm standing where I am today, with a business that makes me truly happy.
+Now, I love running my own show, letting my business values determine who I work with and how I operate.
+I'm so glad I'm standing where I am today, with a business that makes me truly happy and that helps others to realise their own dreams.

-I’m a lifestyle photographer based in London helping purpose-driven people and ethical businesses make joyful, meaningful brand visuals that tell their unique story.
+I’m a lifestyle photographer based in Bristol helping purpose-driven people and ethical businesses make joyful, meaningful brand visuals that tell their unique story.

 Just under a year later, I became vegan and - as dramatic as it may sound - it was transformational.
 At first it was about the food on my plate, but it quickly seeped into every aspect of life - from the clothes I chose to buy, to how much I wasted and recycled.
 It reframed my approach to living and it felt as if for the first time in my life I was truly passionate, seeking and inspired to create change where I could.